Kenneth M. Chapman

 Kenneth M. "Chap" Chapman (1875–1968) was an art historian, arts administrator, anthropologist, writer, teacher, and researcher of Native American art and culture in Santa Fe, New Mexico.
 The New Mexico Archive said of Chapman: "An advocate of Indian arts, his endeavors led to the revitalization of Pueblo pottery, the founding of the first Indian Fair and the Indian Arts Fund."

 He is known for co-founding and working for the Indian Arts Fund, which was merged into the School of American Research in Santa Fe.
 He received three honorary doctorates for his work in the field of Indian arts and crafts.
 He was among the first employees for the Museum of New Mexico.

 Early life

-Kenneth Milton Chapman was born in a little town that is now part of South Bend, Indiana, in 1875.
+Kenneth Milton Chapman was born in Ligonier, Indiana, in 1875.
 His mother, who had studied art, trained him to draw.
 His father, John M. Chapman, was in the farm implement business.

 After high school, Chapman attended the School of the Art Institute of Chicago for five months, during which he received two honorable mentions.
-He returned to his parent's home upon his father's death.
+He returned to his parents' home upon his father's death.